Ianfeather/personal-site/source/_posts/2012-08-25-there-are-no-web-experts.markdown

 What makes our industry so exciting is that everyone has a voice and everyone has access to that voice.
 It also presents us with a bigger issue: how do we present the best information to those searching for it?
 How do newcomers to the industry catch up with the rapidly evolving entity that the web has become?
 Especially in the face of overwhelming adverse content?

 Well, as individuals, we can't dictate these sources.
 We can only implore a critical mind.
 Socrates was quoted by Plato as saying:

-<blockquote>"The reason I know that I am intelligent is that I know that I know nothing"</blockquote>

 Paradoxical, and indeed an imprecise translation, or not, his expression is one that carries universal meaning.
 A potentially clearer translation (via Wikipedia) is "I am only wise insofar as what I don't know, I don't think I know"